hknd23/idcempy/README.md

 model) to evaluate zero-inflated ordered choice outcomes that results from a dual data generating process (d.g.p.).
 * Fit the Middle-Inflated Ordered Probit (MIOP) model without and with correlated errors (MIOPC) to account for the inflated middle-category in ordered choice measures that relates to a dual d.g.p.
-* Fit Inflated Multinomial Logit (IMNL) models that account for the preponderant and heterogeneous share of observations in the baseline or any lower category in unordered polytomous choice outcomes.
+* Fit Generalized Inflated Multinomial Logit (GIMNL) models that account for the preponderant and heterogeneous share of observations in the baseline or any lower category in unordered polytomous choice outcomes.
 * Compute AIC and Log-likelihood statistics and the Vuong Test statistic to assess the performance of each inflated discrete choice model in the package.

 **IDCeMPy** uses Newton numerical optimization methods to estimate the inflated discrete choice models listed above via Maximum Likelihood Estimation (MLE).